mikeller/brew-monitor/README.md

-# brew_monitor
+# brew-monitor
-Monitor the brewing process using an ESP8266
+Monitor and control the temperature of your brew with an ESP8266.